umay03-code/Are-Anime-Girls-Real/README.md

 # are anime girls real?
-there is no exe version for now, please use animekizigercekmi.py to play thr game. all copyrights belong to me.
+there is no exe version for now, please use animekizigercekmi.py to play the game. all copyrights belong to me.